redhat-developer/odo/docs/website/docs/user-guides/advanced/connecting-a-service.md

 ```

 ### Check the connection again
-Once it is done, call the URL again.
-We should now be connected.
+Query the URL again for a successful connection:
 ```shell
 curl 127.0.0.1:40001
 ```